-PSY 211 - Adolescent Psychology
+PSYC 211 - Adolescent Psychology

 This course is designed to provide students with a comprehensive examination of adolescent growth and adjustment.
 It places emphasis on physical, intellectual and emotional development, including a survey of problems and research findings in the critical phases of development.

-Prerequisites & Notes Offered: Spring, Odd Years Credits: 3
+Prerequisites & Notes Offered: Spring semester (Odd years) Credits: 3

-PSY 212 - Life Span Development
+PSYC 212 - Life Span Development

 This course gives a general overview of the biophysical, cognitive, affective, and social domains of normal development throughout the lifespan.
-It includes the variables affecting these domains; and the nature-nurture situations that make each person unique.
+It includes the variables affecting these domains; and the naturenurture situations that make each person unique.
 This course is designed for psychology majors concentrating in areas other than human development and majors from other disciplines.

-Prerequisites & Notes PSY 101 or permission of instructor.
-Students cannot take both PSY 208 Child Psychology and PSY212 Lifespan Development.
-Offered: Spring Credits: 3
+Prerequisites & Notes PSYC 101 General Psychology or permission of instructor.
+Students cannot take both PSYC 208 Child Psychology and PSYC 212 Lifespan Development.
+Offered: Spring semester Credits: 3

-PSY 214 - Internship I
+PSYC 214 - Internship I